 Taking care of your new, soon-to-be, lawn

 After the hydroseed has been spread, allow it to dry for one day before starting your watering program.
-Once the area has dried for a day , it will need time and water for the roots to sink in.
-It’s especially vulnerable during the first two or three weeks.
-We recommended that if you’re installing sprinklers, do it before the seed is sprayed.
-This will help to keep anyone from walking on the freshly laid seed.
-To much contact and pressure on the seed can lead to thinned out areas, bald spots, and indentations in the soil.
-Try to keep pets off as well as ammonia from their urine can potentially stunt the growth of the grass.
+The lawn is especially vulnerable during the first two or three weeks.
+We recommend that if you’re installing sprinklers, do it before the seed is sprayed.
+Try to keep pets off as well.

 Freshly seeded areas are thirsty and will need consistent watering.
 It’s usually recommended to water seedling roughly three to four times a day.
-This can be reduced once grass starts growing, but the seeds will need lots of water to take root properly.
-Previously installed sprinkler system can make this process much easier.
-Although it needs to be watered often, don’t produce any puddles as this could damage the seeds.
-Our ideal time recommendation for watering are 9am, 12pm, and 3pm.
-Try to avoid watering at night or you run the risk of growing fungi.
+This can be reduced once the grass starts growing.
+Don’t produce any puddles as this could damage the seeds.

-Creating an environment for seeds to take root and grow also means that any weeds in the area will likely surface and thrive as well.
 Be sure to clear the area of weeds before seeding to help keep them out of the hydroseeded area, otherwise you’ll have to pull them by hand once the seedlings have securely rooted themselves.
-It can be tempting to try and use some sort of herbicide early, but avoid laying any time of weed and feed until the lawn is matured.
+It can be tempting to try and use some sort of herbicide early, but avoid laying any type of chemical weedkiller until the lawn is matured.